babablacksheep/drlnd-navigation/Report.md

 Here is the description of the network

-Hidden Layer 1 - 64 units - ReLU activation
+Hidden Layer 1 - 64 units, ReLU activation
-Hidden Layer 2 - 64 units - ReLU activation
+Hidden Layer 2 - 64 units, ReLU activation

 Using 32 units in the hidden layers took substantially longer to solve the environment.
 Using 128 units took roughly the same number of episodes, and so 64 units seemed to be a good choice for the layer sizes.